Is Bali Safe for Travelers?

 You should be cautious when selecting a visa agency, as they can easily scam you.
 Simply do your due diligence and make sure you are working with a well-established visa agency.

-If the agency offers you rates that are much better than other establishments, it’s almost guaranteed to be a scam.
+And, just like above, if the agency offers you rates that are much better than other establishments, it’s almost guaranteed to be a scam.

-Also, be careful with the dates, usually two weeks to process the extension will be enough and stress-free.
+Also, be careful with the dates; usually two weeks to process the extension will be enough and stress-free.
 Do not leave it to the last minute; the fine is 1 million rupiah per day of overstay.

 Buying Petrol Scam